Woolly mammoth: Evolution

 The first known members of the genus Mammuthus are the African species Mammuthus subplanifrons from the Pliocene, and M. africanavus from the Pleistocene.
 The former is thought to be the ancestor of later forms.
 Mammoths entered Europe around 3 million years ago.
 The earliest European mammoth has been named M. rumanus; it spread across Europe and China.
 Only its molars are known, which show that it had 8–10 enamel ridges.
 A population evolved 12–14 ridges, splitting off from and replacing the earlier type, becoming the southern mammoth (M. meridionalis) about 2–1.7 million years ago.
 In turn, this species was replaced by the steppe mammoth (M. trogontherii) with 18–20 ridges, which evolved in eastern Asia around 1 million years ago.
 Mammoths derived from M. trogontherii evolved molars with 26 ridges 400,000 years ago in Siberia and became the woolly mammoth.
+The earliest identified forms of woolly mammoth date to the Middle Pleistocene.
 Woolly mammoths entered North America about 100,000 years ago by crossing the Bering Strait.

 Subspecies and hybridisation

 Individuals and populations showing transitional morphologies between each of the mammoth species are known, and primitive and derived species coexisted until the former disappeared.
 The different species and their intermediate forms have been termed "chronospecies".
 Many taxa intermediate between M. primigenius and other mammoths have been proposed, but their validity is uncertain; depending on author, they are either considered primitive forms of an advanced species or advanced forms of a primitive species.
 Distinguishing and determining these intermediate forms has been called one of the most long-lasting and complicated problems in Quaternary palaeontology.
-Regional and intermediate species and subspecies such as M. intermedius, M. chosaricus, M. p. primigenius, M. p. jatzkovi, M. p. sibiricus, M. p. fraasi, M. p. leith-adamsi, M. p. hydruntinus, M. p. astensis, M. p. americanus, M. p. compressus and M. p. alaskensis have been proposed.
+Regional and intermediate species and subspecies such as M. intermedius, M. chosaricus, M. p. primigenius, M. p. jatzkovi, M. p. sibiricus, M. p. fraasi, M. p. leith-adamsi, M. p. hydruntinus, M. p. astensis, M. p. americanus, M. p. compressus, and M. p. alaskensis have been proposed.

 A 2011 genetic study showed that two examined specimens of the Columbian mammoth were grouped within a subclade of woolly mammoths.
 This suggests that the two populations interbred and produced fertile offspring.
 A North American type formerly referred to as M. jeffersonii may be a hybrid between the two species.
 A 2015 study suggested that the animals in the range where M. columbi and M. primigenius overlapped formed a metapopulation of hybrids with varying morphology.
 It suggested that Eurasian M. primigenius had a similar relationship with M. trogontherii in areas where their range overlapped.
+According to a 2025 study of mammoth teeth from Alberta, Canada, this area was a zone of sympatry and hybridisation between woolly and Columbian mammoths.